ArminJo/Arduino-BlueDisplay/README.md

 # Revision History
 ### Version 5.0.0
+- Voice output with Android TextToSpeech for Android > 5.0 (Lollipop).
 - Text Y and X position is upper left corner of character.
 - Added `setCallback()` and `setFlags()` for buttons and sliders.
 - Modified ManySlidersAndButtons example.